djethrak/speedT/README.md

 ## Development

 Welcome to the hackathon!
-Here’s how to get started.
+Here’s how to get started.kgviyi

 ### Editing with MightyMeld